TejashreeModak/tejashreemodak.github.io/research-areas.md

 ## 4. Harnessing the power of Next Generation Sequencing to produce new genomes.

  A sequenced genome can unlock a massive amount of research power.
 I have been part of two genome consortiums to sequence and develop genomes of non-model organisms as a scientific resource for comparative studies.
-Currently, I am leading the efforts for genome annotation of *Porites asteroides* genome under lead PI Hollie Putnam.
+Currently, I am leading the efforts for genome annotation of *Porites astreoides** genome under lead PI Hollie Putnam.
 This genome will be a valuable resource in coral genomic studies.
 <hr/>